 The meal plan, no doubt, has some benefits as well as disadvantages.
 Some of them are listed below:

-- Increases the quantity of vegetables you take.
+- Increases the quantity of vegetables you eat.

-- Capable of increasing the total plant-based protein that you consume.
+- Increased total plant-based protein that you consume.

-- It helps to create awareness on what you eat.
+- It helps to create awareness about what you eat.

 - Can increase the rate at which you drink water.